There are some things to remember when relocating to Costa Rica, approach things with a positive…

 Exclusive Listing Pros

 The pros of an exclusive real estate agent listing heavily rely on who is your real estate broker.
 An exclusive agent will hopefully spend more time and effort marketing your home because there is a guaranteed chance of receiving a commission.
 In theory, because you are working exclusively with only the broker, they should help screen potential buyers so that you only show your property to qualified individuals.
-If written into your contract, you could receive help getting your house ready for sale.
+You could receive help getting your house ready for sale if written into your contract.
 This could include suggestions for temporary furnishings and help to redecorate.

 Exclusive Listing Cons